 - Kidney beans

-Don't drain your kidney beans as we use the liquid!
+Whether you cook them fresh or buy a can, don't drain your kidney beans as we use the liquid too!

 - Canned tomatoes